Makes the Whole World Kin: Shakespeare

 In William Shakespeare's Troilus and Cressida, Act III, Scene iii - Ulysses, speaking to Achilles says that "One Touch of Nature Makes the Whole World Kin".

 In this quote, Nature is defined as:

 conformity to that which is natural, as distinguished from that which is artificial, or forced, or remote from actual experience.

 However, many critics argue that this conformity is one of "common failing" and uneasy love of novelty which all men share.

-Though this has become a famous speech of Ulysses and often quoted, it is a curious fact, and one on the whole redounding to the credit of humanity, that the line is never quoted in the sense in which Ulysses uses it:
+Though this has become a famous speech of Ulysses, the line is never quoted in the sense in which Ulysses uses it:

 He is speaking of the readiness of mankind to forget past benefits, and to prize the glitter of a specious present rather than the true gold of that which has gone by.
 "The present eye praises the present object," says the wise old Greek, and there is one touch of nature that makes the whole world kin, that is, men's fondness for praising that which is new, though it be gilded dust, rather than that which is ancient, though it be gold that is somewhat dusty.
 "Then marvel not," he says to Achilles, "that all the Greeks begin to worship Ajax."

 Curiously enough, the line is always quoted as exemplifying the sympathy that, once awakened, makes men feel their close relationship to each other.
 (1) "Nature" is taken as meaning fellow-feeling, one touch of which makes us all brothers.
 This unconscious misinterpretation, or rather misapplication, of the great poet's words shows us how innate the conviction is of the fact of our universal brotherhood.